UNCSRP/PRogramming-for-Environmental-Health-And-Toxicology-PREHEAT-Retreat/README.md

 *Machine learning questions:*
-* Script that you need to generate: what proteins predict ethnicity (binary variable)?
+* Script that you need to generate: can we predict ethnicity using protein signatures? what proteins predict ethnicity (binary variable)?

 ## Group 4: BMI-associated differences